kanagajayasankar/Voting_System/README.md

 # 🗳️ Voting System

 ## 📌 About This Project

+This is a **Voting System** developed to allow users to **cast votes, tally results, and manage elections securely.**
+The system is designed to ensure **fairness, transparency, and ease of use** for all voters.

 This is a project I originally worked on and contributed to in 2021.
 Due to the accidental deletion of my previous GitHub account, I am re-uploading it here.

-This is a **Voting System** developed to allow users to **cast votes, tally results, and manage elections securely.**
-The system is designed to ensure **fairness, transparency, and ease of use** for all voters.
+## 💡 Why Re-Upload?
+Since my old GitHub was deleted, I wanted to ensure this project remains accessible in my portfolio.

 ## 🔍 Project Details
 - **Project Name:** Voting System